speedinghzl/pytorch-segmentation-toolbox/README.md

 # Pytorch-segmentation-toolbox
 Pytorch code for semantic segmentation.
 This is a minimal code to run PSPnet and Deeplabv3 on Cityscape dataset.
-Shortly afterwards, the code will be reviewed and organized for convenience.
+Shortly afterwards, the code will be reviewed and reorganized for convenience.

 ### Highlights of Our Implementations
 - Synchronous BN